Happy to be with you, coming to you live from Ice Station EIB in far northern New Hampshire, just south of the Quebec border.

 Because that's the only way you control costs.

-In a uh government system, the waiting list is essential because it's the only point at which you can control costs.
+In a government system, the waiting list is essential because it's the only point at which you can control costs.

 The only person who can be kicked down the road is the patient.

-And that is the problem uh with uh with this system, and that is why America's veterans of all people should not be the ones stuck in it.
+And that is why America's veterans, of all people, should not be the ones stuck in it.

-Uh and it's uh and it's not a tragedy, it's actually a great evil that has been inflicted upon them.
+It's actually a great evil that has been inflicted upon them.

-But America treats its veterans appallingly.
+But America treats its veterans appallingly, absolutely appallingly.

-I'm not saying that any other country other countries particularly treat them well or or or uh are or particularly lavish in their treatment of them, and often the way you treat your veterans doesn't r uh uh connect with how efficient a military you have.
+I'm not saying that any other country, other countries particularly treat them well or are particularly lavish in their treatment of them.

-The Belgian army, for example, has uh terrific benefits and perks, and those those guys are living high off uh off the hog and they're not actually sent into combat uh terribly often.
+And those guys are living high off the hog and they're not actually sent into combat terribly often.

-But but so there's no correlation necessarily between the effectiveness of a military and how you treat them.
+So there's no correlation necessarily between the effectiveness of a military and how you treat them.

-Um for there's wounded warriors and all the rest of it.
+For those wounded warriors and all the rest of it.

 They're just like the sort of uniformed version of that.